About the MacroView Provisioning Tool

 - In the example below we have given the URL part the name othercorrespondence.
 This will mean the direct URL link to the library 'Other Correspondence' will become: https://macroview365demo.sharepoint.com/sites/mvcm2017/Atlas/othercorrespondence

-- Enter the Description of the library if you wish to add one.
+- Enter the Description of the library if required.
 This description will appear in the SharePoint browser interface.

 - Once you are satisfied with your entries, click Create to begin the library creation process.
 This may take some time to process.
 Once it's finished, you will see a Completed at... description in the bottom information box.